ADVERTISEMENT

 When you have the WIF for a draft, you can use it to easily explore some of those options I mentioned above: make it narrower or wider, change the colors it uses, or try out a different treadling.
 In short, you can take a draft that’s almost exactly what you want to weave, and adjust it until it’s just right.

-If you‘re ready to dip a toe into weaving software, we encourage you to ask your weaving friends what they use, and do some investigating of your own.
-Most of the weaving software companies noted above offer a free trial program download that lets you open a WIF and make changes to it, but you won‘t be able to save or print your work unless you purchase a license for the software.
+If you’re curious about weaving software, we encourage you to ask your weaving friends what they use, and then do some investigating of your own.
+Most of the weaving software companies offer a free trial download that lets you open a WIF and make changes to it, but you won’t be able to save or print your work unless you purchase a license for the software.

-Click and download a WIF that appeals to you, and open it in your weaving program.
+Download a WIF and open it in your weaving program.
 Now get a cup of coffee or tea and settle in, because it’s time to play with the draft and make it your own!

 ARTICLES FOR YOU